Password hashing and password based key derivation mechanisms in

 Password storage and verification¶

-generates a random salt, and returns a scrypt hash already encoded
+internally generate a random salt, and return a hash encoded

 in ascii modular crypt format, which can be stored in a shadow-like file: